 Equity instruments are instruments that meet the definition of equity from the issuer's perspective; that is, instruments that do not contain a contractual obligation to pay and that evidence a residual interest in the issuer's net assets.
-Examples of equity instruments include shareholdings with ExporTT (formerly Small Business Development Company Limited).

 The Company subsequently measures all equity investments at fair value through profit or loss, except where the Company's management has elected, at initial recognition, to irrevocably designate an equity investment at fair value through other comprehensive income.
 These financial assets are presented within investment securities held to collect and sell.
 The Company's policy is to designate equity investments as FVOCI when those investments are held for purposes other than to generate investment returns.
 When this election is used, fair value gains and losses are recognised in OCI and are not subsequently reclassified to profit or loss, including on disposal.
 Impairment losses (and reversal of impairment losses) are not reported separately from other changes in fair value.
 Dividends, when representing a return on such investments, continue to be recognised in profit or loss as other income when the Company's right to receive payments is established.